fictional-pancake/turbo-spork/tonyjournal.md

+###### 3/11/16
+The server is actually becoming a cohesive program.
+The game itself isn't actually that complicated, so there isn't that much that still needs to be added.
+If we decided to add more special traits to nodes or something like spells that can be cast by players, that would make it more complex, but that is definitely not a priority.
+One thing that still needs to be implemented is fighting for nodes.
+If only one player's units are on a node, they own that node, but it doesn't work properly if multiple players have units on the node.
+We will want to make it so that the units fight and whichever force is bigger wins.
+I have no idea how we are going to make the graphics for the game.
+There's no way we are going to have graphics for the client in time for the second deliverable.
+We are probably only going to have part of the backend for it.

+###### 3/11/16
+I was at a robotics competition in Flagstaff this week and did nothing.

 ###### 3/4/16
 This week I didn't do that much, but Colin started work on the client.
 I don't really understand how Java GUIs work.
 Apparently we are using